Frequently Asked Questions

 Can there be more transparency about the budget for Greenwich House Pottery, separate from the financials that are available for Greenwich House, the umbrella organization?

 Greenwich House's 990 tax forms are available to the public in accordance with IRS rules for 501c3 organizations.
-The specific program budgets are managed by staff and overseen by the Board of Directors and its various committees, Finance, Audit, Development, etc. More financial information is available on our website.
+Specific program budgets are managed by staff and overseen by the Board of Directors and its various committees, Finance, Audit, Development, etc. More financial information is available on our website.

 Can students have more input around operational decisions like what Cone-10 glazes will be available while only one gas kiln is operational?

-Generally, decisions about which glazes are offered are informed by data on which glazes are most popular and used.
-However, this process is always iterative, and we will continue collecting and responding to student and faculty inputs.
+Generally, decisions about which glazes are offered are informed by data on which glazes are used most frequently, followed by further review by faculty and staff to ensure a suitable palette mix.
+For instance, after a recent poll of faculty and students, changes have been made to the cone 10 palette.
+(Once the new kilns are installed this summer, all cone 10 glazes will return to the studio.)
+Operational decisions are always iterative, and we will continue collecting and responding to student and faculty input.

 Who is on the Community Advisory Council?

-The Council consists of 10 members, including a faculty member, a long-time student and a newer student from each of the disciplines taught at the Pottery, as well as some representatives who overlap in both studios and participate in programming such as children’s classes and outreach partnerships.
-They are as follows: Carol Adams, Nixon Beltran, Francesca Canin, Lisa Chicoyne, Francis Coy, Aaron Hill, Liz Krisel, Hae Won Sohn, Gina Tibbott, and Jane Tucker.
+The Council consists of 10 members, including a faculty member, a long-time student, and a newer student from each of the disciplines taught at the Pottery.
+Some representatives who overlap in both studios and participate in programming such as children’s classes and outreach partnerships.
+More about the Advisory Committee, including current members, can be found on the website.
+It is our intention that additional seats will be filled via community election for the upcoming academic year.

 When will the gas kilns be installed?

-There are several significant and more subtle space, lighting, and other cosmetic updates presently included in our capital project plan, and our aim has been to minimize any additional short-term cosmetic changes that would only have a short-term use.
-That said, we are committed to keeping these spaces functional and safe during the period of fundraising and staged work, so we have and will continue to spend operational revenue on matters of operational priority and need.
+There are several significant and more subtle space, lighting, and other cosmetic updates presently included in our capital project plan, and our aim has been to minimize any additional short-term cosmetic changes that would only have a short-term use and increase the overall cost of the capital campaign.
+That said, we are committed to keeping these spaces functional and safe during the period of fundraising and staged work, so we have and will continue to spend operational revenue on matters of priority and need for our ongoing programs.

 What will the project cost, and how are those costs broken down?